BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 16/02/2019
 ---
 I spent todays evening with my friends.
 We were sitting in their flat and we chatted about life and other stuff.

+17/02/2019
+---
+Today, with family we had a little celebration day.
+It was my mom's birthday.
+It was a good time with family (and cake :D).

+18/02/2019
+---
+I had to submit documents for studies, so I left work at 12 in the morning and went to university.
+When I submitted my master's degree papers, there were two levels of English to choose from: B2 + and C1.
+I do not feel up to level C1, but all B2 + slots have been filled, so I had to ...
+I'm not sure if this decision about studying is good, but we'll see :)

+19/02/2019
+---
+Arghh!!
+I got angry so bad today!
+I had an appointment to a doctor at 10:45.
+I was in there right on time.
+I registered, there were a few people in front of me (like 5 or 6).
+Everything was fine until now.
+After 2 hours of waiting I couldn't take it anymore (I had a meeting at 1 PM) I asked what my position was in the queue....
+I was 4th.
+I just took my papers and left.

+20/02/2019
+---
+Ha!!
+I planned to go to the doctor on Thursday but I decided to back to my hometown today and ...
+I did papers for studies in 30 min instead of 2 hours of waiting in queue :)!

+21/02/2019
+---
+Another good day :).
+I worked remotely today.
+I really like to work like this especially at the summer time when you can go outside and get some sun + do some work.
+Additionally I went on swimming pool (as always), had some chill time ... ;)

+22/02/2019
+---
+Ye!!
+Friday :).
+I went on swimming pool with my cousin today, it was nice.
+There is also a new schedule for my master's studies, which doesn't look bad.
+I have a busy Monday and Tuesday, but other days looks good :)

+23/02/2019
+---
+That was a good day!
+We had 'holiday' at our church.
+There was many people and friends.
+Afterwards with a group of friends we went to my aunt house and we were chatting :)